At least 30 cruise ships are at sea right now. Here's what it's like on board

 Anyone unable to fly because of medical reasons will stay on the ship as it sails on to Los Angeles.

 Australia had previously announced it was closing its ports to cruise ship passengers.
-Hayden says Pacific Princess passengers have been granted permission to disembark on the understanding they were head to the airport right away.
+Hayden says Pacific Princess passengers have been granted permission to disembark on the understanding they head to the airport right away.

 Those not booked on flights on March 21 will stay on board until their flight is ready to depart the next day.